Back to Observability guides

 • Captures timing information with start_time_unix_nano and end_time_unix_nano.

-• Contains attributes (key/value pairs) providing additional context.
+• Contains attributes (key/value pairs) which follow the semantic attribute conventions to help provide additional context.

 • Can include events (Event objects) representing specific occurrences during the span's lifetime.